princessble/AirBnB_clone/README.md

 0x00 AirBnB Clone - The Console
 AirBnB Clone

-Welcome to 0x00 AirBnB Clone - The Console repository! 🏠✨ This project is an exciting group endeavor where we build the foundation of our very own AirBnB clone.
+Welcome to 0x00 AirBnB Clone - The Console repository! 🏠✨

+This project is an exciting group endeavor where we build the foundation of our very own AirBnB clone.
 The console serves as the first step towards creating a complete web application.

-Project Description
+Project Description:

 In this repository, we'll be creating a command-line interface (CLI) for managing AirBnB objects.
 This CLI will help us handle various tasks related to our AirBnB clone project.
 By completing this first step, we'll set the stage for the subsequent projects that involve HTML/CSS templating, database storage, API integration, and front-end development.

-Command Interpreter
+Command Interpreter:

 The command interpreter is a pivotal part of our project.
 It empowers us to interact with our AirBnB objects through the command line.
 To get started, follow these steps:

 Clone the repository to your local machine.
 Navigate to the project directory.
 Launch the console by running ./console.py.

-Usage
+Usage:

 Our command interpreter offers a variety of commands to manage AirBnB objects.
 Some of the available commands include:

 create: Creates a new instance of a specified class.